multiformats/unsigned-varint/README.md

 Our unsigned varint is an MSB based unsigned varint.

-The MSB-based unsigned varint is based on the [varint of the Go standard library](https://golang.org/src/encoding/binary/varint.go), with some modifications:
+The MSB-based unsigned varint is based on the [varint of the Go standard library](https://golang.org/src/encoding/binary/varint.go) and [protocol buffers](), with some modifications:
 - There is no max.
 The Go implementation has a "64-bit integer" max (using 10 bytes for representation).
 Thankfully, the Go implementation leaves the door open to grow the integer if need be.
-Here, we explicitly state there is no maxmimum. _There is always a continuation bit._
+Here, we explicitly state there is no maxmimum. _There may always be a continuation bit._
 - Implementations of each multiformat will give recommended maxes to avoid memory attacks, and varint implementations SHOULD either:
   - specify a soft max (a max in the implementation though not in the spec)
   - or require clients (like a `mulithash` implementation) to specify the max.